-6. In the Layers panel, press Command/Control and click the Parchment layer name.
+7. In the Layers panel, press Command/Control and click the Parchment layer name to add that layer to the active selection.

 Since the Title layer was already selected, the Parchment layer should now be a second selected (highlighted) layer.